sf219/sf219.github.io/index.md

 <br/><br/>

 Previously, I was a researcher at the University of Vigo's <a href="https://atlanttic.uvigo.es/" target="_blank" style="text-decoration: underline">AtlanTTIC</a> research center, focusing on multimedia forensics.
-I hold an MSc in Communications and Signal Processing from <a href="https://www.imperial.ac.uk/study/pg/electrical-engineering/communications-signal-processing/" target="_blank" style="text-decoration: underline">Imperial College London</a>, where I worked on <a href="https://ieeexplore.ieee.org/document/9288566" target="_blank" style="text-decoration: underline">sampling theory</a>.
+I hold an MSc in Communications and Signal Processing from <a href="https://www.imperial.ac.uk/study/pg/electrical-engineering/communications-signal-processing/" target="_blank" style="text-decoration: underline">Imperial College London</a>, where I worked on (unlimited) sampling theory.

 <br/><br/>